uche-inyama/NewsWeek/README.md

 - cd into the folder where the project is stored in your machine.
 - To look at the code on the editor, for vscode type: *`code . `*
-- To view the project on your browser, if you are working with vscode, on the status bar, click on `Go Live`, alternatively, inside the project folder, on your machine, look for a html file, right click on it and and select the browser of your choice, to view the project.
+- To view the project on your browser, if you are working with vscode, on the status bar, click on `Go Live`, alternatively, inside the project folder, on your machine, look for a html file, right-click on it and select the browser of your choice, to view the project.

 ## Live Demo